Geo-Strategic Truths, California Goes Medieval, and Trump Sanctuary-City Policy

 Yeah.

-When all women who depended on their looks or being presentable at the job couldn't get their hair done except for Nancy, and we had that crazy mayor, the Chicago, Lori, whatever her name would like to put.
+When no, all women who depended on their looks or being presentable at the job couldn't get their hair done except for Nancy.

-So it's just, it just, if it didn't happen, you'd have to invent it because anybody that deals with these people knows that they have complete contempt for the public that they hector all the time.
+So it's just a, it just, if it, if it didn't happen, you'd have to invent it because anybody that deals with these people knows that they have complete contempt for the public that they hector all the time.

 When you add the sex element into it, it's